KrisTheCanadian/KrisTheCanadian/README.md

 ### Hi there 👋

-I'm a software engineering student at Concordia University with a passion for 💻 software development, 🤖 technology, and 🔒 cybersecurity.
-I have experience as a full-stack software developer and I am always eager to learn about new things 🤓.
-In my free time, I enjoy staying up to date on the latest trends in the tech industry 💥 and exploring new technologies 🤖.
-I am always looking for opportunities to grow and develop my skills as a software engineer 🚀.
+- I'm a software engineering student at Concordia University 🎓
+- I'm passionate about software development 💻, technology 🤖, and cybersecurity 🔒
+- I have experience as a full-stack software developer 💻🤖
+- I love to learn about new things 🤓 and stay up to date on the latest trends in the tech industry 💥
+- I am always looking for opportunities to grow and develop my skills as a software engineer 🚀

 <!--